 TIPS + TOOLS

-Hot and muggy, that’s the theme of our Ottawa valley summers.
-If you’re like most homeowners, you probably have an air conditioning unit that’s keeping your home cool, but skyrocketing your energy bill.
-In today’s energy conscious world, this just doesn’t cut it!
-So we’re sharing some tried and true ways you can reduce costs, be a little more green, all while keeping your cool!
+Hot and muggy, that’s the theme of our Ottawa Valley summers.
+If you’re like most homeowners, you probably have an air conditioning unit keeping your home cool, but skyrocketing your energy bill.
+In today’s energy-conscious world, this just doesn’t cut it.
+So, we’re sharing some tried-and-true ways you can reduce costs and be a little greener while keeping your home cool.

-- Inspect the weather stripping on the doors and windows of your home.
+- Inspect the weather stripping on your doors and windows.
 If you don’t have a tight seal, change them out so you don’t lose that cold air.

-- Keep in mind, while the temperatures can be muggy during the day, they often dip later on, with nice breezes throughout the night.
-So turn off your AC before bed, open up your windows, if you can turn on any fans, and enjoy a little fresh air!
+- Keep in mind, while temperatures can be muggy during the day, they often dip later on, with nice breezes throughout the night.
+So, turn off your AC before bed, open up your windows, if you can turn on any fans, and enjoy a little fresh air!

-If you have completed a renovation recently, it is important to keep in mind that this can change drastically change the way your home functions, including effects on your heating and cooling systems.
-We recommend that you have your system balanced by a certified HVAC technician following your renovation, or contact Amsted’s service department, and ensure you’re free of any uncomfortable temperature surprises in your home!
+If you have completed a renovation recently, it is important to keep in mind that this can drastically change the way your home functions, including having effects on your heating and cooling systems.
+We recommend you have your system balanced by a certified HVAC technician following your renovation, or contact Amsted’s Home Care department, and ensure you’re free of any uncomfortable temperature surprises in your home!